yuchen170/ISC2-CC-Study-Material/Notes/Access Control Concepts/Access Control Concepts.md

 A technical example of defense in depth, in which multiple layers of technical controls are implemented, **is when a username and password are required for logging in to your account, followed by a code sent to your phone to verify your identity**. **This is a form of multi-factor authentication using methods on two layers, something you have and something you know.** The combination of the two layers is much more difficult for an adversary to obtain than either of the authentication codes individually.

-Another example of multiple technical layers is when additional firewalls are used to separate untrusted networks with differing security requirements, such as the internet from trusted networks that house servers with sensitive data in the organization.
+Another example of multiple technical layers is when **additional firewalls are used to separate untrusted networks with differing security requirements, such as the internet from trusted networks that house servers with sensitive data in the organization**.
 When a company has information at multiple sensitivity levels, it might require the network traffic to be validated by rules on more than one firewall, with the most sensitive information being stored behind multiple firewalls.

-For a non-technical example, consider the multiple layers of access required to get to the actual data in a data center.
-First, a lock on the door provides a physical barrier to access the data storage devices.
+For a non-technical example, consider the **multiple layers of access required to get to the actual data in a data center.** First, a lock on the door provides a physical barrier to access the data storage devices.
 Second, a technical access rule prevents access to the data via the network.
 Finally, a policy, or administrative control defines the rules that assign access to authorized individuals.

-### Principle of Least Privilege
+### Principle of Least Privilege 最小特權原則（PoLP）

-The Principle of Least Privilege (NIST SP 800-179) is a standard of permitting only minimum access necessary for users or programs to fulfill their function.
+The Principle of Least Privilege is a standard of permitting only minimum access necessary for users or programs to fulfill their function.
 Users are provided access only to the systems and programs they need to perform their specific job or tasks.

 To preserve the confidentiality of information and ensure that it is only available to personnel who are authorized to see it, **we use privileged access management**, **which is based on the principle of least privilege**. **That means each user is granted access only to the items they need and nothing further**.

 For example, only individuals working in billing will be allowed to view consumer financial data, and even fewer individuals will have the authority to change or delete that data.
 This maintains confidentiality and integrity while also allowing availability by providing administrative access with an appropriate password or sign-on that proves the user has the appropriate permissions to access that data.

-Sometimes it is necessary to allow users to access the information via a temporary or limited access, for instance, for a specific time period or just within normal business hours.
+Sometimes it is necessary to allow users to **access the information via a temporary or limited access**, for instance, for a specific time period or just within normal business hours.
 Or access rules can limit the fields that the individuals can have access to.
 One example is a healthcare environment.
 Some workers might have access to patient data but not their medical data.
 Individual doctors might have access only to data related to their own patients.
 In some cases, this is regulated by law, such as HIPAA in the United States, and by specific privacy laws in other countries.

 Systems often monitor access to private information, and if logs indicate that someone has attempted to access a database without the proper permissions, that will automatically trigger an alarm.
 The security administrator will then record the incident and alert the appropriate people to take action.